3 Ways to Handle the Wait Without Losing Your Faith

 Have you been there?
 Have you done that?
 I should probably back up a bit so you can get the whole picture.

 On November 23, 1991, I married the man of dreams…literally.
 Tall.
 Blonde hair.
 Blue eyes.
 Drove a fast red sports car.
-(Okay, I know this is little vain.
-But I was in my late teens!)
+(Okay, I know this is little vain, but I was in my late teens!)
 A Christian.

-Yes God, that kind of guy will do just fine, I thought.
+Yes, God, that kind of guy will do just fine, I thought.

 We started this health journey with hope, but for 18 months, doctors probed, prodded, and stuck the body of my once strong and healthy husband.
 This specialist treated his symptoms with that medication.
 That specialist treated his symptoms with different medication.
+The seemingly never-ending rollercoaster of meds and doctor visits finally stopped when we heard two life-altering words to my weary husband: rheumatoid arthritis.

 I realize this is the Sunday School answer.
-I also realize that when waiting has stolen your peace, praying and reading your Bible aren’t at the top of the to-do list.
+I also realize that when waiting has stolen your peace, praying and reading your Bible probably aren’t at the top of the to-do list.
 Long waits can drive a wedge between us and God.
-Even though I didn’t feel like spending time with God, that was exactly what I needed.
+But even though I didn’t feel like spending time with God, that was exactly what I needed.
 Peace will fill our circumstances when we push through our feelings to stay close to God and allow His Word to guide us through our wait.
-Your word is a lamp to my feet and a light to my path (Psalm 119:105 NASB).

 When we find ourselves in a holding pattern, it’s easy to ask, “What am I doing wrong?
 Is God holding my past against me?
 What do I have to do to earn His favor?”

-Image credit: Wendy Pope
+Image Credit: Wendy Pope

 Comments are closed.